pabtomas/dotfiles/jinzo/doc/03_rule.md

 You can start to use a Rule object with the `rule` keyword.

 - **description**: A set of interdependant tasks you want to run by invoking a simple command.
-You can thing a Navy rule as a GNU Make target.
+You can thing a Jinzo rule as a GNU Make target.
 - **example**:
 ```json
 rules: